 In this way, power in running—or any form of physical activity such as cycling, weightlifting, or using a rowing machine—is strength multiplied by speed.

-We can think of running power as a measure of how quickly a runner can push off on the ground and propel their body forward.
+We can think of running power as a measure of how quickly a runner can push off the ground and propel their body forward.

 A high running power means that you can do a lot of muscular “work“ in a short amount of time.

-Improving or increasing power means that you are able to generate and sustain a higher level of muscular force for more explosive movements that result in a faster stride turnover.
+Improving power means you can generate and sustain a higher level of muscular force, enabling more explosive movements that result in faster stride turnover.
+This allows you to take longer and faster strides simultaneously, ultimately helping you cover more ground while running more quickly.

 Thus, in short, better running power means faster running and better race times.
+Therefore, improving running power directly translates to improved running performance.

 What Factors Affect Running Power Output?